 In 1901 Mrs. Crawford made a trip to New York to seek the gift of a library from Mr. Andrew Carnegie, but Mr. Carnegie was abroad and nothing could be done until his return.
 It was not until February 8, 1902 that a letter was received from the secretary of Mr. Carnegie that enclosed a questionnaire.
 The information was forwarded and the grant was soon received.

 The funds were deposited in the First National Bank of Brazil.

 On April 14, 1902, a committee of six citizens were appointed to help the library board select a site for the new building.
 The present location was purchased from Mrs. Carter for $2,400.00.
 On January 7, 1904, the board met in a special session and appointed Miss Agnes McCrea as its first librarian.

 The beautiful building of Indiana limestone was formally dedicated on October 18, 1904.
 It is said to be the only library in the United States marked with the carved letters stating that it was donated by Andrew Carnegie.

 In 1989 the library acquired 60% of the Maurer Wood Building to operate as a handicapped accessible annex of the main library building.
 This was made possible through the generosity of Dr. Robert Maurer and the Clay Civic Memorial Foundation.

 In 2005 a renovation project was begun and completed in 2007.
-The project doubled the size of the library, adding a large meeting room that can be divided into two smaller rooms, a warming kitchen and two restrooms.
+The project doubled the size of the library, adding a large meeting room that can be divided into two smaller rooms, a warming kitchen, and two restrooms.
 Another small meeting room and 3 offices were added as well to the ground level.
-The upper level now has a computer lab, a large new fiction room and another small room for laptops.
-Also a ground level entrance into the building and an elevator for easy access to the upper level was added as well.
+The upper level now has a computer lab, a large new fiction room, and another small room for laptops.
+A ground level entrance into the building and an elevator for easy access to the upper level was added as well.